Policy 5200 — Internal Research Grants

 3.2 Policy Regarding the Allocation of Internal Grants and Awards to Faculty Members

-The principal aim of internal research funding is to help researchers to initiate research projects in the expectation that they might obtain more substantial and sustaining funding through the competitive grants processes external to the University.
-Recipients should therefore endeavour to bring their research projects to the stage where external grants applications are undertaken.
-It is expected that applicants will apply for external funding sources at the first opportunity.
+The principal aim of internal research funding is to help researchers initiate research projects that extend knowledge through a disciplined inquiry and/or systemic investigation.
+Internal research grants also serve to support research, research-creation, and creative activities that have historically been under supported by funding agencies, either because of subject matter suitability or funding thresholds.
+Where applicable and eligible, it is expected that internal grant applicants will apply for external funding sources at the first opportunity in order to obtain more substantial and sustained funding.
 Consistent with these objectives, adjudication committees may choose to apportion available funds into two pools to be judged separately: one pool would support new faculty or first-time applicants; the other pool would support all other applicants.
 In any event, in ranking applications committees will attempt to balance the following considerations:

-• the need for new faculty members to get their research careers launched;
+• the need for new faculty members to launch their research careers;

 • the need to recognize that not all research falls within the interest of the traditional granting councils and may need to be supported by institutional means;

-• the need for faculty members without an extensive track record to launch new initiatives that will vitalize their research profile; and
+• the need for faculty members without an extensive track record in a given area to launch new initiatives that will contribute to their research profile;

-• the need to assist those on term appointments to participate in research as a means to enhancing their potential to secure more permanent positions .
+• the need to assist those on term appointments to participate in research as a means to enhancing their potential to secure more permanent positions; and

-Applications will be adjudicated on the basis of the quality of the proposed research or creative activity and the applicant’s record of research achievement (including the outcomes of projects previously funded through internal research grants and awards).
-Where applicable, adjudication committees will follow the guidelines set out by NSERC and SSHRC, and applicants should review and follow the disciplinary or area guidelines provided by these agencies on their respective web sites.
-It is important to stress the importance of preparing a clearly and concisely written, methodologically sound, and properly budgeted proposal that would normally fall within the applicant's long term research goals.
+Applications will be adjudicated for merit by an interdisciplinary committee that will consider the quality and justification of the proposed research or creative activity and and the applicant’s record of research achievement (including the outcomes of projects previously funded through internal research grants and awards) as relevant for their discipline and career stage.
+It is important to stress that applicants' proposals are expected to be clearly and concisely written, methodologically sound, include a defensible budget, and advance the applicant's long-term research goals.
 All items in the proposed budget must be fully justified and their need explained in the proposal.
-Attention to these details will provide a useful preparation for later applications to the granting councils.
-Projects in the fine and performing arts will be given the same depth of review as research proposals in the science, social science and humanities.
+Projects in the fine and performing arts will be given the same depth of review as research proposals in the science, social science, and humanities disciplines.
 Normally, the University will not fund applications for new research projects from applicants who have doctoral dissertations, and the like, still to be completed.

 3.2.1 Career Interruptions

-It is recognised that applicants may have had their research trajectory interrupted by maternity, medical or other special leaves granted by Mount Allison University, or by previous employers.
-When applicants believe their research record requires explanation, they are encouraged to append an explanatory note to their application detailing the extent and ways that their productivity may have been so affected.
+It is recognised that applicants may have had their research trajectory interrupted by various factors.
+Career interruptions occur when, for health, family, or other reasons, a scholar is limited in their ability to conduct research work for an extended period (e.g. pregnancy, parental care, eldercare, illness, bereavement, or other special leaves granted by Mount Allison University, or by previous employers).
+When applicants believe their research record would benefit from consideration of eligible career interruptions, they are encouraged to append an explanatory note to their application detailing the extent and ways that their productivity may have been so affected.
 Adjudication committees will consider these factors in their decision making.

 3.2.2 Research Reports